 When preparing to immerse yourself in another culture, it is important to reflect on the different ways you identify as an individual.
 You may find that a majority identification in the United States is a rarity in your host culture.
 For instance, if your race is a huge identifying factor for you at home, you might be surprised to learn that while abroad, your nationality (U.S. citizen) could become much more important to those around you.

 To decide what is important to disclose to your host community, you may want to think about what parts of your identity might create barriers for you in experiencing that host culture.
 For instance, will your African host culture find your vegetarian lifestyle offensive?
 If so, could you “shelve” it for the duration of your program?
 Likewise, U.S. students may want to wait and understand their host climates before disclosing political party beliefs and alignments.

 Resources On Social Identities

-In addition to promoting diversity within international education, we organize events that highlight social identities that become more or less apparent while abroad.
-Part of the pre-departure meeting for students about to embark on their semester or year abroad is a workshop on navigating social identities abroad.
-Below is a list of excellent resources on social identities in education abroad.
+In addition to promoting diversity within global education, we organize events that highlight social identities that become more or less apparent while away.
+Part of the pre-departure meeting for students about to embark on their semester or year away is a workshop on navigating social identities in a new environment and cultural context.
+Below is a list of excellent resources on social identities in global education.